ftsrg/trainbenchmark/README.md

 ### Naming conventions

-**Note.** To avoid confusion between the different implementations, we decided to use the [Smurf Naming convention](http://blog.codinghorror.com/new-programming-jargon/) (see #21).
-For example, the classes in the Neo4j implementation are named `Neo4jBenchmarkCase`, `Neo4jPosLengthChecker`, `EmfApiPosLengthMatch`, `EmfApiPosLengthTransformation`, while the classes in the VIATRA implementation are named `ViatraBenchmarkCase`, `ViatraPosLengthChecker`, etc. We found that relying on the package names to differentiate class names is error-prone and should be avoided.
+**Note.** To avoid confusion between the different implementations, we decided to naming similar to the [Smurf Naming convention](http://blog.codinghorror.com/new-programming-jargon/) (see #21).
+For example, the classes in the EMF API implementation are named `EmfApiQueryPosLength`, `EmfApiQueryRouteSensor`, etc., while the classes in the VIATRA implementation are named `ViatraQueryPosLength`, `ViatraQueryRouteSensor`, etc. We found that relying on the package names to differentiate class names is error-prone and should be avoided.

 ## Reporting tools